James S. Russell

 I wonder, is it safe to acknowledge her greatness now that her irascible self is no longer around to prick architecture’s thinning gentility?

-1. David Brussat says
+1. David Brussat Avatar

 I just wrote a comment about your response to Hadid’s death and went away briefly to get a URL for you to look at what I’d written, and my comment disappeared.
 I can’t believe the stupidity of MailChimp!!!
 All that work and zippo!
 So I’ll just post my blog URL and maybe you and your readers will give it a look.